HomesAce logoHomesAce

 Top 3 Resale Return

-Garage door replacement returns about 194% of its cost at resale, the highest ROI of any major home upgrade per the 2024 Cost vs Value report.
+Garage door replacement may return as much as 194% of its cost at resale, per the 2024 Cost vs Value report.

 energy_savings_leaf